-Developed by Apple and initially released on December 2, 1991, QuickTime is software that allows a computer user to play movie files.
-QuickTime is available for Apple and IBM compatible users running a compatible operating system, such as Microsoft Windows or any Macintosh operating system.
-With IBM compatible computers, QuickTime is commonly used to play .MOV extension files.
-The image to the right is an example of Apple QuickTime program running on a computer.
+Developed by Apple and released on December 2, 1991, QuickTime is software that primarily allows a computer user to play video files.
+Available for macOS and Windows, QuickTime is commonly used to play files with the .mov file extension.
+However, it also supports other key file types and media formats, such as MP4, H.264, and AAC (Advanced Audio Coding).
+The image is an example of the QuickTime program running on a computer.

-Note: Apple confirmed in 2016 that it no longer intends to support or update QuickTime on PC (Windows) computers.
-Due to known security vulnerabilities, we highly recommend you make sure this program is uninstalled from your Windows computer.
+Apple confirmed in 2016 that it no longer intends to support or update QuickTime on PC (Windows) computers.
+Due to known security vulnerabilities, we highly recommend you uninstall this program from your Windows computer.

 Example of QuickTime video

-As an example of an Apple QuickTime video we've made the IBM Linux commercial .mov file available for downloaded.
-This video will run in QuickTime if installed or use another supported video player (e.g., VLC) if installed.
+For an example of an Apple QuickTime video, we've made the IBM Linux commercial .mov file available for download.
+This video plays in QuickTime or another supported video player, such as VLC (VideoLAN client).

 How do I get QuickTime?